 The following table lists benefits covered by the Medi-Cal Managed Care program.
-This is not an allinclusive list of benefits.
+This is not an all-inclusive list of benefits.
 For pharmacy benefit information, please see Chapter 6.
 For questions about services not listed, please contact the Customer Care Center or Provider Relations for assistance.
 Services received from an out-of-network provider without an authorization or referral are not covered, except in the case of medical emergencies.

-Benefits and services Covered by Anthem Prior authorization (PA) is required.
+Benefits and services by Anthem authorization (PA) ed.
 Covered by DHCS Fee-for- Service (FFS) or other state/county agencies

 Abortion Covered

 Acupuncture Covered

 Allergy testing: Covered

 • Antigen

 Ambulance services: Covered

-• Air ambulance
+Air ambulance

 • Dry runs Yes

 Ground ambulance

 Nonemergent transport from home

 to doctor's office, dialysis, or

 physical therapy

 Amniocentesis Covered

 Anesthetics (administration) Covered

 Artificial insemination Not covered

 Audiology services Covered